When You Should File a Wrongful Death Lawsuit

 Each state has different laws about how much time can pass between the death and the filing of a lawsuit.
 The amount of time ranges from 1 year to 6 years, depending on which state you live in and where the wrongful death took place.
 In Tennessee, you have 1 year to file a wrongful death lawsuit from the day the person passed away.

 Are you still unsure if you have a wrongful death lawsuit?
-Set up a free case review with one of our attorneys, and they will speak with you to review your case.
+Set up a free case review with a wrongful death lawyer, and they will speak with you to review your case.
+Also, be sure to read about some common types of wrongful death damages to get a better understanding of when you use it.